 Harrisville is a very small town located in the state of Mississippi.
 With a population of 2,587 people and just one neighborhood, Harrisville is the 104th largest community in Mississippi.

-Harrisville is a blue-collar town, with 36.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Harrisville is generally considered to be a blue-collar town.
+36.70% of the Harrisville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Harrisville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Harrisville who work in law enforcement and fire fighting (9.99%), office and administrative support (9.70%), and sales jobs (9.13%).

-Harrisville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Harrisville does not have a public transit system used by locals to get to and from work.

 The per capita income in Harrisville in 2022 was $26,967, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,868 for a family of four.
 However, Harrisville contains both very wealthy and poor people as well.